 You want to be able to say (using the egg example:

 - We set out to onboard and process retail orders for 2,000 retail customers.
 We did that and here’s the data. (note this is not necessarily a revenue/monetization requirement.
 We’re using an egg example where a successful transaction is someone buying an egg.
 Active users, participating users, etc. are similarly useful metrics depending on your business.)

 - The next step if for us to own these three parts of the market.
 You can tell that we can execute, you are investing in that growth.

 - We want to own the entire egg market so we built the technology that does all of these things.

 - We have 100 retail customers, three distributors and are in final talks with 3-4 farms.

 - The market potential is about 50,000 customers and we have a plan to go after them.
 We have less than 100.
 But here’s our sales funnel.
-The ones noted as “pre-qualified” are ones I’ve sent an email to.
-I’m confident they’ll close. (sup – this is a real example)
+The ones noted as “pre-qualified” are ones I have email addresses for.
+I’m confident they’ll close. (this is a real example)